 Detention Hall for students in grades 7-12 will be held Monday through Friday, from 3:30-4:30 p.m. in room 249.
 Detention Hall lasts approximately 30 minutes for a Type B Detention (released at 4:00) and 60 minutes for a Type A Detention (released at 4:30).
 Detentions received before 6th period are to be served after school on the day they are received.
 Detentions received after 6th period may be served the day they are received or after school the next school day.
 Detention Hall takes priority over all other activities; therefore, receiving a detention may postpone a student's attendance at after school activities or practices.
 These delays would be considered unexcused.
-If a detention is not served on any day it is scheduled, students are subject to being required to serve another detention, and if a detention is not served within one week after the date it was issued, students or their parent(s)/guardian(s) that these deadlines are approaching: upper school students are responsible for keeping up with any detentions that are issued to them and serving those detentions when they are scheduled to be served.
+If a detention is not served on any day it is scheduled, students are subject to being required to serve another detention, and if a detention is not served within one week after the date it was issued, students are subject to being suspended from school.
+The school is not responsible for notifying either upper school students or their parent(s)/guardian(s) that these deadlines are approaching: upper school students are responsible for keeping up with any detentions that are issued to them and serving those detentions when they are scheduled to be served.
 Interference with practice for and/or participation in school-sponsored activities does not excuse upper school students from the requirement to served detentions on the day that they are scheduled for service.
 Should a parent or other authorized individual remove a student from Detention Hall early, the student will be required to serve the entire detention again on a later date